Lt. Colonel John Boeman was a pilot, author & philosopher

-John became a co-pilot on a C-54 in Korea from 1950 to 1952 and a transport pilot from 1952 to 1954 with the Military Air Transport Command.
-He flew B-47 and B-52 during the cold war for the Strategic Air Command and was inspector general of the Military Assistance Command during Vietnam.
+John became a C-54 pilot in Korea from 1950 to 1952 and a transport pilot from 1952 to 1954 with the Military Air Transport Command.
+He flew B-47s and B-52s during the cold war for the Strategic Air Command and was inspector general of the Military Assistance Command during Vietnam.
 His final assignment was as commander of the Northeast Ohio Recruiting Detachment at the Federal Office building in Cleveland.

-In 1962, he earned a master's degree from the George Washington University in public administration and was a graduate of Air Command and Staff College in 1963.
+In 1962, he earned a master's degree from George Washington University in public administration and graduated from Air Command and Staff College in 1963.

 John Sigler Boeman was born December 4, 1923, in Kempton, Illinois, the son of George and Winifred Boeman.
 He received his education at Kempton High School.

 He married Lucille Weller, who was born in 1922.
-They had nine children: Vicki (Jones), George, Mary (Casstevens), Norman, Suzanne (Koporc), Raymond, Melanie, Thomas, and Christopher.
+They had nine children: Vicki (Jones), George, Mary (Casstevens), and Norman.
+In addition, Suzanne (Koporc), Raymond, Melanie, Thomas, and Christopher attended Bratenahl School.